In this article:

 This section gives you your top 100 popular titles, categories, and types based on views during the time period you selected for your page.
 You can toggle the top content displayed by series, season, or title by clicking on the box next to “Top content by”.
 You can also download a CSV or PNG file of the top 100 results by hovering over the graph, then clicking the ellipsis (...) icon next to the phrase “Top content by”.

-The next section shows you your popular content over time, as measured by unique views or total minutes viewed.
+The next section shows you your popular content over time, as measured by unique views or total time viewed.
 You can toggle the graph to show popular content by series, season, or title by clicking on the word "Title."
-Hovering over the graph and clicking the ellipsis (...) which will allow you to download the data.
+Hovering over the graph will also surface the ellipsis icon (...) which will allow you to download the data.

 This section compares your different content types to see how the consumption of content on your site compares to your type breakdown.

 Pause & Cancel Reasons graph out the reasons your subscribers are considering canceling or pausing their subscriptions.
 These numbers are captured from a user survey presented when someone pauses or cancels from a web subscription via the settings/purchases page.
 The chart presents these numbers in a rolling 3-month timeframe.

 Pause reasons are Vacation, Save money, Waiting for content, and Other.

 Cancel reasons are Price too high, needs videos, Lost interest, and Other.